chaostoolkit/chaostoolkit-documentation/sources/reference/developing/technologies.md

 ## Python 3

 The Chaos Toolkit is implemented in [Python 3][py3k].
-A high-level language with a long successfuly story for writing great software.
+A high-level language with a long successfully story for writing great software.
 It's a common choice for tooling purpose.

-The language supports readbility well and has a large ecosystem of libraries.
+The language supports readability well and has a large ecosystem of libraries.
 It is also well-spread and easy to install.
 The choice to not support Python 2 is a look at Python's present and future.